 Manners Matter — Teaching Your Dog Polite Greetings

 At some point, everyone has been greeted by an excited, jumping dog.
 This can happen with an overzealous puppy who may have forgotten their manners, and it can even happen with older dogs who are simply excited to meet new friends.
-Although it may seem like a difficult behavior to change, we checked in with one of our Companion Pet Trainers to gather some insight on why dogs jump and how we can remedy this unwanted behavior.
-Here is what we learned:
+Although it may seem like a difficult behavior to change, here is some insight on why dogs jump and how we can remedy this unwanted behavior.

 Why do dogs jump?